zeldrislinux/temporary/README.md

 Evolution X for Xiaomi Redmi 7
 ==============================

-By - Aryan Karan @aryan-karan
+By - Aryan Karan @aryankaran